krorange/booknlp-counter/README.md

 # Usage instructions

 1. Run `tagger.py`.
-This runs only some elements (entity and supersense) of the pipeline.
+This runs only some elements (entity and supersense) of the BookNLP pipeline.
 The original script can be found at https://github.com/booknlp/booknlp/blob/main/examples/run_booknlp.py
 2. Run `concatenate.py > output/joyce2003.complete`.
-This concatenates the some files (.tokens and .supersense) from the BookNLP output.
-You can replace the output directory.
+This concatenates some files (`.tokens` and `.supersense`) from the BookNLP output.
+You can replace the output directory but make sure to keep the file extension (`.complete`).
 3. Run `output.py`.
-This outputs
+This outputs and counts the matched sentences according to any combination of linguistic features and semantic categorization.

 # Acknowledgements